 An instructive example to illustrate the color-kinematics duality is the four-gluon tree amplitude.
-It is always possible to represent the amplitude in terms of three cubic graphs shown in Fig.~\ref{fig:tree4CK}:
+It is possible to represent the amplitude in terms of three cubic graphs shown in Fig.~\ref{fig:tree4CK}:

-where $C_i$ are color factors as products of structure constants $\tilde f^{abc}$ for each trivalent vertex, and $N_i$ are kinematic numerators that contain physical information.
-Here we use normalization ${\rm tr}(T^a T^b)= \delta^{ab}$ and $\tilde f^{abc} = {\rm tr}(T^a [T^b, T^c])$.
-The color-kinematics duality requires that the numerators should satisfy the Jacobi relation of color factors as \cite{Bern:2008qj}
+where $C_i$ are color factors given as products of structure constants $\tilde f^{abc}$ corresponding to each trivalent vertex, and $N_i$ are kinematic numerators that contain intrinsic physical information.
+Here we use the normalization ${\rm tr}(T^a T^b)= \delta^{ab}$ and $\tilde f^{abc} = {\rm tr}(T^a [T^b, T^c])$.
+The CK duality requires that the numerators should satisfy the dual Jacobi relations parallel to the corresponding color Jacobi relations as \cite{Bern:2008qj}

 While the CK duality has been proved at tree level, the striking point is that the duality can be generalized to loop level.
-Consider trivalent loop diagrams for form factors, each internal propagator (not directly connected to the $q$-leg) is associated to a four-point tree sub-graph.
-The 3 diagrams containing $s, t, u$-channel sub-graphs are related by a color Jacobi relation and are shown in Fig.~\ref{fig:loopCK}.
-CK duality requires that their numerators satisfy the dual Jacobi relation as:
+Consider trivalent loop diagrams for form factors shown in Fig.~\ref{fig:loopCK}: every internal propagator (not directly connected to the $q$-leg) is associated to a four-point tree sub-graph.
+The three diagrams in Fig.~\ref{fig:loopCK} containing $s, t, u$-channel sub-graphs are related by a color Jacobi relation, and CK duality requires that their numerators satisfy the dual Jacobi relation as:

-Note that the four-point sub-diagrams in Fig.~\ref{fig:loopCK} have four off-shell legs $l_i, i ={a,b,c,d}$, so it is a highly non-trivial generalization from \eqref{eq:dualJacobi} to \eqref{eq:dualJacobiLoop}.
-Such dual Jacobi relations will play a central role in the following three-loop constructions.
+Note that the four-point sub-diagrams in Fig.~\ref{fig:loopCK} have four \emph{off-shell} legs $l_i, i ={a,b,c,d}$, thus it is a highly non-trivial generalization from \eqref{eq:dualJacobi} to \eqref{eq:dualJacobiLoop}.
+These dual Jacobi relations will play a central role in the following three-loop constructions.

-The general strategy of construction involves two main steps.
-The first step is to construct an ansatz of the loop integrand expanded in a set of cubic graphs.
-By imposing the dual Jacobi relations \eqref{eq:dualJacobiLoop}, the numerators of different topologies are interlocked with each other, and the CK-dual integrand is thus highly constrained.
-In the second step, we solve the ansatz by imposing physical constraints, where the main tool is the unitarity-cut method \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc}.
+The general strategy of our constructions involves two major steps.
+The first step is to construct an ansatz of the loop integrand corresponding to a set of cubic graphs.
+By imposing the dual Jacobi relations \eqref{eq:dualJacobiLoop}, the numerators of different topologies are interlocked with each other, and an ansatz for the CK-dual integrand can be obtained efficiently.
+In the second step, we solve the ansatz by imposing physical constraints, where the main tool is the generalized unitarity method \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc}.
 Below we implement the above strategy to construct the three-loop form factor solutions.
-Reader is also referred to \cite{Bern:2012uf, Carrasco:2015iwa, Yang:2019vag} for further details of general construction.
+Readers are also referred to \cite{Bern:2012uf, Carrasco:2015iwa, Yang:2019vag} for further details of general constructions.